Winston-Salem Police Department

 The Winston-Salem Police Department (WSPD) is the police department of Winston-Salem inside of Forsyth County, North Carolina, United States.
 The department consists of 559 sworn officers and 173 non-sworn officers (as of 2017).
 This Department serves the 5th largest city in the state, and is divided into 3 districts.
 The department covers the entire city, which is 133.8 sqmi.

-The department is run by the Chief of Police, and is assisted by 3 assistant chiefs.
-The Chief of Police reports directly to the City Manager and the Winston-Salem City Council.
-The Chief of Police is Catrina A. Thompson, who has been serving since 2017.
+The department is run by the Chief of Police, and is assisted by 4 assistant chiefs.
+The Chief of Police reports directly to an Assistant City Manager and the Winston-Salem City Council.
+The Chief of Police is William H. PENN Jr., who has been serving since January 2023.